Mikodes/royale-plus/readme.md

 # [Donate Clan](http://donate.kloud51.com/)

-Donate clan is a website for a clan in clash royale called Donate (#YQQRQQR)
+Donate clan is a website for a clan in clash royale called Donate (#2Y2C9RCJ)

 ## Featues